mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ---

 ### PDF and Document Management

+- **Sorting of Documents in Learning**: Improve the sorting functionality in the Learning section so that PDFs and ePubs can be accurately sorted in alphabetical order when "Ascending" is selected.
+This would ensure a more organized and intuitive document management experience.
+  *Originally reported by [rev.mark](https://viwoods.com/pages/community#/post/88fdc51c-1787-47a8-a0a7-5ca02b1b777d) on Oct 30, 2024*

 - **Functions Essential for Reading E-Books**:
   1. Allow underlining by selecting text, similar to other e-readers.
 Current pen-based underlining creates separate annotations.
   2. Add a content search feature within e-books for easier navigation.